mrwadams/ai-act-requirements-graph/README.md

 ## Acknowledgments

-- The [OWASP AI Exchange](https://owasp-ai-exchange.web.app/) for providing the data used in this project.
+- [Phil Lee](https://www.linkedin.com/in/phillee77/) for his inspiring visual of the Act's requirements.
 - The [yFiles for Jupyter Graphs](https://www.yworks.com/products/yfiles-graphs-for-jupyter) library for enabling the interactive graph visualisations.

-We hope you find the AI Security Controls Graph useful in exploring and understanding the AI security landscape!
+I hope you find the AI Act Requirements Graph useful in exploring and understanding the AI regulatory landscape!